Conscious Sedation, Sleep or

 Anxiety Free Dentistry

 Also referred to as 'sleep dentistry', 'relaxation' or 'anxiety free' dentistry.

 This comfortable care enables Patients who are too afraid or uncomfortable to go to the dentist to receive the dental care they need, while easing their fear and anxiety.

 Sedation is used to create a relaxed, easy and calm feeling using just a pill.
-Oral Sedation Dentistry is now the most common technique used in the United States to deal with dental anxiety, great for major treatments or Smile makeovers.
+Oral Sedation Dentistry is now the most common technique used in the United States to deal with dental anxiety, great for major treatments like wisdom teeth extractions or Smile makeovers.
 The technique is easy and requires no needles.
 Best of all, the medications create such a comfortable experience so most Patients do not remember the visit; it is as if they slept through the treatment.
 In reality, Oral Sedation Dentistry maintains a level of consciousness for the Patient for safety and cooperation.
 (Note that Conscious Sedation is different than anesthetic injections or IV sedation)

 Patients feel like their dental procedure lasts only a few minutes